MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

                 DumpMachine();
 ```

-Note that to access the `IntAsString` function, you have to add
+Note that to access the `IntAsString` function, you have to add an additional `open` statement:

 ```qsharp
     open Microsoft.Quantum.Convert;
 ```

-with the rest of the namespace `open` statements.

 In the resulting output, you see the gradual projection into subspaces as each qubit is measured.